jgn/stoor/README.md

 ### Specify the Wiki repo location

-    WIKI_PATH=/Users/admin/wiki stoor
+    STOOR_WIKI_PATH=/Users/admin/wiki stoor

-The `WIKI_PATH` environment variable provides for locating the wiki contents in a differet repo from the Stoor application.
+The `STOOR_WIKI_PATH` environment variable provides for locating the wiki contents in a differet repo from the Stoor application.
 It is strongly advised that you do this so that you can keep your wiki code and wiki content separate.